biga-ahk/biga.ahk/src/array/head.md

-Gets the first element of array.
+Gets the first element of `array`.

 ## Aliases
 `.first`